Dapp-Learning-DAO/Dapp-Learning/basic/41-nft-farming/README-en.md

 ## Overview

-- NFT farming has similiarities to yield farming in DeFi sector but differs in that it takes NFTs rather than fungible tokens.
-As Dapp is developing so fast these years, even NFT with low liquidity could be used to farming.
+- NFT farming has similiarities to yield farming in DeFi sector but differs in that it involves NFTs as either stakings or rewards.
+As Dapp is developing so fast these years, even illiquid NFT  could be used to farming.

-- In a traditional manner, NFT Farming requires user to acquire specific token by depositing NFTs, then add it to some NFT-token pairs to farm.
+- In a traditional manner, NFT Farming requires user to firstly acquire specific token by depositing NFTs, then add it to some NFT-token pairs to farm.

-- In a gamefied manner, where the lifecyle of NFTs is encapusulated into games, you can swap in-game items for tokens to do yield farming.
+- In a gamefied manner, where the lifecyle of NFTs is encapusulated into games, you can swap in-game items for tokens to do farming.

 ## References